spiral/docs/application/environment.md

 You can track file changes using `getID()` method of `EnvironmentInterface`, any '.env' change will generate new environment id.

 ## Custom Environments
-If you consider '.env' approach slow switch to pure _ENV based implementation:
+If you consider '.env' approach slow or un-secure switch to pure _ENV based implementation:

 ```php
 //Follow only values defined in _ENV